-A diabetic coma is a life-threatening diabetes complication that causes unconsciousness.
+A diabetic coma is a life-threatening disorder that causes unconsciousness.
 If you have diabetes, dangerously high blood sugar (hyperglycemia) or dangerously low blood sugar (hypoglycemia) can lead to a diabetic coma.

-If you lapse into a diabetic coma, you're alive — but you can't awaken or respond purposefully to sights, sounds or other types of stimulation.
-Left untreated, a diabetic coma can be fatal.
+If you go into a diabetic coma, you're alive — but you can't wake up or respond purposefully to sights, sounds or other types of stimulation.
+If it's not treated, a diabetic coma can result in death.

 High blood sugar (hyperglycemia)

-If your blood sugar level is too high, you may experience:
+If your blood sugar level is too high, you may have:

 - Increased thirst